HewlettPackard/Mithril/docker/README.md

 docker rmi $(docker images -aq) --force
 ```

-These commands will stop and remove all the containers, and clear all the images.
+These commands will stop and remove all the containers, and clean up all the images.